Jason Rowe (basketball): Professional career

 After his MVP performance in France Rowe signed for Basket Livorno, a team of the Italian Serie A. He played 25 games (34.2 minutes per game), and posted averages of 15 points, 2.6 rebounds and 3.9 assists (which ranked 4th in Serie A behind Michael-Hakim Jordan, Terrell McIntyre and Randolph Childress).
 After his season in Livorno Rowe went back to France, and signed for JDA Dijon, where he was preferred to Lee Humphrey.
 After 6 games for Dijon Rowe left the team and signed for P.A.O.K., a team of the Greek Basket League.
 In the 2007–08 season Rowe appeared in 12 games, averaging 9.6 points and 3.8 assists.
 He then spent two seasons with Dinamo Sassari of LegaDue, the second level of Italian basketball.
 In his first season he averaged 19.2 points and 4.9 assists, while in the following season his averages decreased to 17.7 points and 4.3 assists.
 In 2010 his team earned the promotion in Serie A, and Rowe was also named MVP of the LegaDue Italian Cup.

 In 2010 he left Italy for Turkey and joined Tofaş S.K. of Bursa, in the Turkish Basketball League.
 He played 30 games with the team, and averaged 13.2 points, 3 rebounds and 4.6 assists per game.
 He then went back to Italy and played for Veroli Basket in LegaDue; he left the team in December and was replaced by B. J. Elder.
-In February 2012 he signed for BC Odessa of the Ukrainian Basketball SuperLeague, and played 12 games with the team during the 2011–12 season (12.4 points, 5.1 assists).
+In February 2012 he signed for BC Odesa of the Ukrainian Basketball SuperLeague, and played 12 games with the team during the 2011–12 season (12.4 points, 5.1 assists).
 He joined Greek team KAOD in January 2013 and appeared in 12 games before leaving the team.
 In 2013 he was signed by Liga ACB side CB Valladolid, and he played 18 games in the 2013–14 ACB season, with averages of 8.4 points, 2.1 rebounds and 3.6 assists.
 He was named ACB Player of the Week on week 7.
 After a brief stint at AS Salé of Morocco, Rowe retired after the 2014–15 season, spent in the Nationale Masculine 1 (third level of French basketball) with UB Chartres Métropole.

+Coaching career

+Rowe has been head coach at Bishop Timon – St. Jude High School since July 2017.
+They reached the CHSAA Championship Game in March 2023, losing to Monsignor Farrell High School.
+In March 2024 they again played in the CHSAA Championship Game, losing to Chaminade High School.